-I watched a parent who had spent over two-hundreds dollars on tickets utterly drop the ball.
+I watched a parent who had spent over two-hundred dollars on tickets utterly drop the ball.
 Last Christmas, as we left The Nutcracker, a little girl bombarded her mother with questions.
 Frustrated with the vague answers she was receiving, the little girl said, “I don’t get it.”
 Sadly, the mom replied, “It’s ballet, you’re not supposed to get it.”
 I groaned silently at the lost opportunity.
-With a little preparation you can make theater an amazing family affair.
+With a little preparation, you can make theater an amazing family affair.

 1. Read the book.
 Many classic plays and musicals are based on classic stories.
 Take advantage of this opportunity.
 When we saw The Nutcracker we read at least 15 variations of the story.
-There are often a wide variety of illustration styles and even story lines when dealing with classics.
+There are often a wide variety of illustration styles and even storylines when dealing with classics.
 Don’t underestimate the power of your local library!

 2. Watch the movie, then don’t.
 You want your child to understand the storyline and basic plot.
 Watching a movie version of the performance allows you to pause and discuss without disrupting anyone.
 I recommend watching the movie once with your child and then maybe letting them enjoy it a few times on their own.

-Here is the key: at least a month before the show, put the movie away.
+Here is the key: at least a month before the show put the movie away.
 You don’t want your child whispering, “Pssst.
 That didn’t happen in the movie.” every five minutes during the show.

 3. Get the soundtrack.
 If you are seeing the musical, be sure to get the soundtrack beforehand.
 Have you ever gone to a concert where your favorite band played all the unreleased songs they are working on?
 The music is good, but you don’t recognize it.
 You cannot sing the lyrics with them.
 You are not part of the event.

 If your child knows all the hits, they will enjoy themselves more.
 Our ladies went crazy when they heard Shipoopi at The Music Man.
 Knowing the songs also allows your child to focus on other aspects during the performance.
-While they sing along with the tunes in their head they have the opportunity to be awed by the dancing, costumes and live voices!
+While they sing along with the tunes in their head they have the opportunity to be awed by the dancing, costumes, and live voices!

 A wise friend of mine, upon retiring after thirty years of service to the Montessori community, told me: